Impurity effect as a probe for the pairing symmetry of graphene-based superconductors: Results and Discussion

-Finally, it would be very useful to discuss whether different pairing states can be resolved from the LDOS near a single impurity.
-At low doping densities, there exist strong in-gap resonance peaks induced by a strong impurity for the $p+ip$ and $d+id$ pairing symmetries, while there is no in-gap states for the extended $s$-wave and $f$-wave pairing symmetries.
-On the other hand, for the $s$-wave pairing and $d+id$-wave pairing the system is fully gapped which may be resolved from the LDOS spectra.
-These features can be used to distinguish these four pairing symmetries.
-For the case of heavily doped sample where the Fermi level is close to the van Hove singularities, the $p+ip$-wave pairing symmetry is different from other three ones, i.e., there exist considerably strong in-gap peaks for the case of $p+ip$-wave pairing.
-However, there is no significant differences for other three pairing symmetries.
-Especially the system is fully gapped for both $d+id$-wave pairing and the extended $s$-wave pairing.
-Therefore, we conclude that, at low doping densities, a single impurity with strong scattering potential can easily distinguish different pairing symmetries in graphene-based superconductors.
-For heavily doped sample, the impurity effect provides some useful information and the $p+ip$-wave pairing symmetry can be resolved.
+Finally, we discuss whether different pairing states can be resolved from the LDOS near a single impurity.
+For the cases of the $p+ip$-wave and $d+id$-wave pairing symmetries, at highly doping level where the Fermi level is close to the Van Hove singularities, there exist in-gap resonance peaks induced by the impurity, however, the spectra for the $d+id$ pairing symmetry is fully gapped and the in-gap resonance peaks for the $d+id$-wave pairing are much stronger than that for the $p+ip$-wave pairing.
+For the cases of the extended $s$-wave and $f$-wave pairing symmetries, there are no in-gap states, and the spectra for the $s$-wave pairing symmetry are fully gapped and those for the $f$-wave one are nodal.
+Obviously, at low doping levels, the $d+id$-wave pairing symmetry is different from other three ones, i.e., there exist strong in-gap peaks for the case of $d+id$-wave pairing symmetry.
+Therefore, we conclude that, the impurity effect indeed provides some useful information and the pairing symmetry may be resolved at some typical doping levels.
+Especially, the $d+id$ pairing symmetry may be distinguished from other three pairing symmetries.